Living and 40 Ways to Self Sufficiency

 Get yourself a beer kit, as this is the simplest way of making beer.
 As

 you get better at it, then you can adjust the sugar to get the right

 your own meals

-and stay away from fast foods.
+from scratch and stay away from fast foods.
 This

 is basic self reliant living.
 It

 to make your own meals.
 Buy loose potatoes and make your own chips

 rather than the frozen chips.
 Not only are they cheaper, but also

 healthier in that there will be no preservatives in your own homemade